Everest High Passes and Island Peak:

 Island peak climbing offers anyone with exhilarating climbing experience with its challenges and breathtaking views from the summit.
 The Island Peak (6189 m / 20,305 ft) was named in 1951 by Eric Shipton, a distinguished British Mountaineer and was renamed as Imja Tse in 1983.
 Here the cook takes the accountability for all the diverse meals and.
 They are the professionals and highly trained in hygiene, meal variety and presentation.
 They are masters at preparing selections of food under less than ideal condition.

 Our accomplished climbing Sherpa will conduct a clinical course on required climbing skills and safety measures.
 Island peak has always served as a preparation arena for mountaineers before scaling any high peaks.
-Our itinerary is so designed that we have enough time for healthier adaptation to the thin air environment that exists in Everest region and could eventually guarantee everyone a safe passage to where we are going.
+Our itinerary is so designed that we have enough time for healthier adaptation to the thin air environment that exists in Everest region.
+This acclimatization policy could eventually guarantee everyone a safe passage to where we are going.
+Though Everest high passes and Island peak is physically demanding yet its beauty cannot be denied.

 To make your peak-climbing trouble-free we resource you with the entire facility of issuing permits, organizing equipment’s to finding reliable climbing Sherpas.
 Worrying is out of question since we are here to craft your dream of climbing experience.